 I just shared with you my story, and as you saw, sometimes the miracle we're waiting for in our marriages has to happen first inside of us.
 Those issues we're working through may just be something that stays between us and God.

-But I realize that there are other ways that God uses to work through these tender spots in a marriage, and so I wanted to share two of my favorite marriage resources:
+But I realize that there are other ways that God uses to work through these tender spots in a marriage, and so I wanted to share my favorite marriage resource: Consecrated Conversations by my dear friends (and marriage coaches) Mike and Carlie Kercheval.

-This awesome couples devotional from my dear friends (and marriage coaches) Mike + Carlie Kercheval goes deep on important topics that matter to Christian couples (everything from forgiveness to communication issues to sex).
+This awesome couples devotional goes deep on important topics that matter to Christian couples (everything from forgiveness to communication issues to sex).

 With three sections in each devotion (including a Bible verse, “Converse & Reflect” questions, and a sample prayer), this marriage resource encourages couples to discover intimacy in marriage like never before.